robertangeles/repo-ai-prompts/write-culinary-recipe.md

    <number_person>{{NUMBER_PERSON}}</number_person>
    <dietary>{{DIETARY}}</dietary>

 4. Develop a unique recipe based on the cuisine_type, dish_type, meal_type and dietary with a unique flavor profile that perfectly balances the five tastes.
-What would a top 0.1% Chef think?
+Simulate a debate between three opposing Chef de Cuisine and synthesize their views.
 The recipe should include:
    - A creative name for the dish.
 Absolutely do not use these words "infused, harmony, sphere".
    - Ensure every component of the dish type is present.
 Reflect what these components are before developing the recipe.
    - A list of ingredients with measurements using the metric system (kilo, centi, milli, and Celsius) and estimated cost of ingredients in Australian dollar (AUD$) with two decimal places.